-Her office plans to install similar murals in three other inpatient units throughout the hospital by the end of March.
+Her office plans to install similar murals in three other inpatient units throughout the hospital.
 They’ll add a new dimension to Roswell Park’s emphasis on healing through the arts, which encompasses the Artists-in-Residence program, a lending library of artwork in some inpatient areas, a rotating exhibition of works by neighborhood artists, and a collection of hundreds of paintings, photos, sculptures and other works displayed in the hospital and the Scott Bieler Clinical Sciences Center.

 The mural project is made possible by a Quality of Life grant from the Roswell Park Alliance Foundation.